rwxayheee/rwxayhee.github.io/_posts/2023-12-17-ADCP-Suite-and-AGFRGUI-in-Ubuntu-VM-on-Apple-Silicon.md

 sudo make install
 ```

-At this point, you should be able find and use this ARM64 reduce executable.
-Replace `~/micromamba/envs/adcpsuite/bin/reduce` by `/usr/local/bin/reduce` to support dependent functions in AGFRGUI -
+At this point, you should be able find and use this ARM64 *reduce* executable.
+Replace `~/micromamba/envs/adcpsuite/bin/reduce` by `/usr/local/bin/reduce` to support dependent functions in *agfrgui* -

 ```shell
 cp /usr/local/bin/reduce /home/he1768/micromamba/envs/adcpsuite/bin/